nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Listing All Tags : `listtags`

-Shows a list of all tags in Contax.
+Shows a list of all tags in ContaX.

 Format: `listtags`